Check the Store Next Door: Plot

 Hearing of this, both Erwin and Yohan argue it out in the hospital.
 They both agree to get back their shop and make amends.
 Unfortunately their father had already signed the papers and the developer refused to disband the contract.
 However Erwin noticed the developer's womanizing habits and together they requested the help of his secretary, a single mum with no choice but to submit to the developer's harassment.
 They manage to get some scandalous photos to force the developer's hand in cancelling out the contracts and also accept his secretary's resignation, who later works at Erwin's work place as his boss' secretary.

 Later in the hospital, Erwin and Yohan reminisce about their younger days.
 Yohan explains his sentiments toward the shop as that was also where his fond memories of his mother lay, and they both agreed that Yohan should take Erwin's place in managing the shop.
 On a walk, Erwin and his father discuss the matters at hand.
 Erwin apologizes profusely but he explains that he cannot reject this offer of a lifetime.
 His father understands, having overheard the conversation between the two brothers, and apologizes for having neglected Yohan's wishes.

 Natalie gets enraged after hearing the contract's cancellation, which in turn angers Erwin.
 She seeks counselling from Ayu, who points out that it was for the best that Erwin lived with no regrets unlike his brother, who constantly berates himself for not being able to make their passed mother happy.
 Natalie understands and apologizes to Erwin, who then explains to her the true nature of their setup.

 Ayu and Yohan visits his mother's grave with flowers.
 Yohan tears and again apologizes profusely for his failures as a son.
-Unbeknownst to him his father and Erwin and Natalie stood behind them, apologizing profusely for his own failures as a father.
+Unbeknownst to him his father, Erwin and Natalie stood behind them, apologizing profusely for his own failures as a father.
 His father laments that he himself failed without his dead wife, and also apologizes to Ayu for not accepting her earlier.
 The family embraces a warm hug as they mended their broken relationships.

 Fast forward to a few years later, Erwin and Natalie comes to visit the newly setup photography studio and bakery, with the same employees from the old shop.
 Erwin's boss comes and visit with her secretary, who is still grateful for all his help.
 Meanwhile, their retired father spends his days happily fishing and gambling with Yohan's friends.